 ILP is a type of life insurance that uses a component of your premiums to purchase units in an investment-linked fund.
 The advantage of getting an ILP is that it allows one to combine life protection with the potential of accumulating wealth with professionally-managed funds.

-For instance, Manulife’s InvestReady Wealth (II) allows you to from day 1 with zero sales charge, as well as enjoy free fund switching.
+For instance, Manulife’s InvestReady Wealth (II) allows you to invest 100% of your premiums into the funds from day 1 with zero sales charge, as well as enjoy free fund switching.
 This means you can respond to market trends and select the funds that reflect current investment sentiments.

 There are those who may be more risk-averse when it comes to investments and would rather use savings as a way to accumulate wealth.
 This group of individuals can benefit from an endowment policy, which is essentially a long-term savings plan with life protection included.